dilshankarunarathne/c-sharp-notes/README.md

 	};
 	```
 2. Jagged
    Sub arrays can have different number of elements.
+   Example: jagged 2D array: